SDSC-ORD/fsopxRRead/README.md

 ## Installation

-You can install the development version of pxRRead from [GitHub](https://github.com/) with:
+You can install the development version of `pxRRead` with:

 ``` r
 # install.packages("devtools")